Costa Rica in Spring

 COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information here: https://travel.state.gov/content/travel.html and the CIA World Factbook here: https://www.cia.gov/the-world-factbook/.
 Review foreign travel advice from the UK government here: https://www.gov.uk/foreign-travel-advice and travel advice and advisories from the Government of Canada here: https://travel.gc.ca/travelling/advisories

 The longest birding walks can be as long as 2 1/2 miles (4 km) round trip, but at a slow pace that will take most of the morning; a day’s total walking could amount to 4 or even 5 miles.
 At Monteverde, La Selva, and Bosque del Rio Tigre the trails can be muddy, eroded, and steep in short sections, and although we do not walk rapidly they can be difficult for those whose legs and feet are not in good shape and for those with balance problems.
-Good foot gear is essential, walking sticks (with wrist straps) recommended, and some find portable collapsible stools a relief during periods when we are standing in one spot looking at birds.
+Good footwear is essential, walking sticks (with wrist straps) are recommended, and some find portable collapsible stools a relief during periods when we are standing in one spot looking at birds.
 One of our birding walks at Bosque involves wading across a shallow creek four or five times (quite delightful, actually), for which sturdy sandals such as Chacos or Tevas are ideal (not flip-flops), or one can borrow rubber boots from the lodge.
 Hiking sticks are available at our lodge.

 HEALTH: Medical services are good.
 Essential medicines are available.
 Drinking water is purified in San José hotels and restaurants and is potable at our high elevation lodges; Costa Rica is an extremely sanitary country and it is our experience that water can be consumed throughout the country without ill effect although bottled water is always available.